Lacamas Lake

 Lacamas Lake is a small lake in Clark County, Washington.
 It is a popular place to fish and water ski for locals from Vancouver, Camas and Washougal.
 It connects to Round Lake via a channel that runs under the SR 500 bridge on the southeast side of the lake.
 In the 1990s many high tech manufacturing plants and expensive housing developments began to appear in the area around the lake.
 The lake is very warm compared to other lakes in the area and the temperature can drop off quickly with depth.
 As it is now, the 60 ft lake cannot support life below about 18 ft (see Dead Zone).
 The Georgia-Pacific Mill in Camas used to draw water from the lake to support its operations; however, Georgia-Pacific donated the two dams on Round Lake to the City of Camas in 2018.

 History

 The Lacamas Lake Dam was constructed at the south end of Round Lake in 1883.
 This raised the water level of both lakes by approximately 12 ft.

 Water quality

 The 43000 acres around Lacamas Lake and Round Lake collect precipitation and form the Lacamas Creek which feeds into both lakes.
 This area is mostly large open fields and private farm or ranch land.
 The resulting runoff contains high levels of fertilizers which leads to nutrient abundance in both lakes.
 This nutrient abundance and lack of circulation in the lower depths has caused severe algae problems.
-Consequently, only a few fish species are able to live in either lake (brown trout, rainbow trout, largemouth bass, bluegill, crappie, yellow perch, catfish and sturgeon).
+Consequently, only a few fish species are able to live in either lake (brown trout, rainbow trout, largemouth bass, bluegill, crappie, yellow perch, catfish and white sturgeon.
 The government classifies the lake as eutrophic.